Here is a breakdown of major shareholders in Under Armour Inc. (NYSE: UAA)

 Under Armour Inc. (UAA): Who are the competitors?

-The company’s main competitors (and peers) include NIKE Inc. (NKE) that is trading 1.05% up over the past 12 months.
-Lululemon Athletica Inc. (LULU) is 2.58% up on the 1-year trading charts.
+The company’s main competitors (and peers) include NIKE Inc. (NKE) that is trading -8.21% down over the past 12 months.
+Lululemon Athletica Inc. (LULU) is -1.46% down on the 1-year trading charts.